Welcome to The Privacy Perspective Blog.

 About the Editor

-The Editor, Suneet Sharma (LLB, LLM), is a junior non-qualified legal professional with experience in media law from the BBC, Associated Press and SEGA Europe.
+The Editor, Suneet Sharma (LLB, LLM), is a non-qualified legal professional with experience in media law from the BBC, Associated Press and SEGA Europe.
 Suneet has composed weekly and international monthly round ups on media law matters for the International Forum for Responsible Media Blog for four years.
 Suneet has also written articles for:

 All views and opinions expressed are my own, are for the purpose of critique and debate and are not intended to, nor constitute, legal advice.
 All copyright ownership is retained by Suneet Sharma or the respective author.